 Federal disclosures indicate that Connie Russell gave $500 to the Republican Party of Iowa in 2005, listing "All-Ways Best Cleaning" as her occupation.
 Yet she had registered that business with the Iowa Secretary of State's Office as Connie Schmett.

-Since I’ve never seen any public reference to Connie Schmett under another surname, her habit of donating to partisan organizations and candidates as Connie Russell looks like an attempt to keep her political giving below the radar.
-UPDATE/CORRECTION: Readers alerted me to the fact that Schmett’s maiden name appears to be Bishop; see also here.
-I had assumed Russell was her maiden name after seeing a 2006 donation from “Connie Russell Schmett” to Congressional candidate Jeff Lamberti (see the bottom of this page).
+Since I've never seen any public reference to Connie Schmett under another surname, her habit of donating to partisan organizations and candidates as Connie Russell looks like an attempt to keep her political giving below the radar.
+UPDATE/CORRECTION: Readers alerted me to the fact that Schmett's maiden name appears to be Bishop; see also here.
+I had assumed Russell was her maiden name after seeing a 2006 donation from "Connie Russell Schmett" to Congressional candidate Jeff Lamberti (see the bottom of this page).
 LATER UPDATE: A Connie L. Russell was divorced from Harold William Russell in Marshall County in 1992.
+UPDATE/CORRECTION: That was a different Connie Russell.
+Connie Schmett later told ethics investigators that she was divorced from her first husband during the 1980s.

 I wondered whether the practice was legal.
 Larry Noble, senior director and general counsel at the Campaign Legal Center, responded by e-mail,